Tyson Fury: Fury vs. Abell

-European heavyweight champion
+European champion

 Fury vs. Chisora II

 Fury was due to fight rival and heavyweight contender Derek Chisora for the second time on 26 July 2014, for the European and once again the British heavyweight title.
 On 21 July, Chisora was forced to pull out after sustaining a fractured hand in training.
 Russian Alexander Ustinov was lined up as Chisora's replacement in the bout scheduled to take place at the Manchester Arena, Fury pulled out of the fight after his uncle and former trainer Hughie Fury was taken seriously ill.
 However, Fury and Chisora rescheduled the rematch for 29 November 2014 at ExCeL London.
 The bout was also a WBO title eliminator and shown live on BoxNation.
 Fury was victorious again after dominating the fight up until Chisora's corner pulled him out at the end of the 10th round.
 Fury also used a southpaw stance for the majority of the fight, despite the traditional right-handed orthodox stance being his preference.
 Fury used his jab to trouble Chisora and stayed on the outside with his longer reach to dominate the fight.
 Chisora failed to land any telling punches, and due to Fury's awkward fighting style, ended up hitting him below the belt.
 Chisora was warned by referee Marcus McDonnell in the first round.
 After the fight, Fury said, "Wladimir Klitschko, I'm coming for you, baby.
 I'm coming.
 No retreat, no surrender."
 Promoter Mick Hennessy said Fury would likely fight once more before challenging for the world title.